Recovery Loan Scheme (RLS) – what is it and how does it work?

 How do I apply?

-The Recovery Loan Scheme is now open for applications and the programme runs until 31st December 2021 subject to review.
+The Recovery Loan Scheme is now open for applications.
+The programme has been extended until 30th June 2022.

 Email or call us now to discuss the scheme further.